Chandalar, Alaska

+Toponymy

+Chandalar derives from a 19th-century French Slavey Jargon expression "Gens De Large", meaning nomadic people.
+The name was given by employees of the Hudson's Bay Company.
+Over time the word eventually evolved into its present-day namesake Chandalar.

 History, other Chandalars and Little Squaw

 At least two communities bore the name of Chandalar before the present one.
 The Chandalar Mining Camp was located several miles to the northeast of the current Chandalar.
-67°35′28″N 148°09′37″W This settlement was developed as a mining camp in about 1906-07, and a post office was established in 1908, but it was shut down in 1944.
+67°35′28″N 148°09′37″W This settlement was developed as a mining camp in about 1906–07, and a post office was established in 1908, but it was shut down in 1944.

 Also at or adjacent to this location was the mining camp of Little Squaw, which was along the same named creek (now known as Crystal Creek.)
 Little Squaw had been named for the daughter of Frank & Nevelo Yasuda, who helped found this mining area.
 Little Squaw appeared twice on the U.S. Census, reporting a population of 8 in 1930 and 10 in 1940.
 In at least one instance, Little Squaw and Chandalar were reported as being the same place on the 1951 USGS Chandalar Topographical Map.